dachcom-digital/pimcore-formbuilder/docs/30_FormTypes.md

 ```

 ### Disable specific Elements
-All Fields except the `hidden` Element is available.
+All Fields except the `hidden` Element are available.

 ```yaml
 form_builder: